Texas Tech University

 Master of Science in Information Systems

-The STEM-designated Master of Science in Information Systems (MSIS) at Rawls College of Business is a 36-hour, full-time, two-year, on-campus program in Lubbock, Texas, designed for students seeking to advance their careers in technology and business.
-Offering hands-on learning and focusing on emerging technologies such as enterprise architecture, web development, and blockchain technology, students can specialize in artificial intelligence, information systems management, or statistics.
-With opportunities for summer internships and Curricular Practical Training (CPT) for international students, this program prepares graduates for in-demand, tech-driven roles in business.
+The Master of Science in Information Systems (MSIS) at the Rawls College of Business is a 36-hour program, offered both in-person and online, designed for professionals seeking to advance their careers at the intersection of technology and business.
+With a focus on in-demand areas such as enterprise architecture, web development, and emerging technologies, students can tailor their coursework to include artificial intelligence, information systems management, or statistics.
+The program equips graduates with the technical expertise, strategic insight, and leadership skills needed to excel in today’s evolving, technology-driven business environment.

 students